Vicropht/vicropht.com/_posts/2020-04-28-the-magic-of-documenting-your-progress.markdown

 ---
 layout: post
-title:  "The Magic of documenting your progress"
+title:  "The Magic of documenting your progress 📄"
 subtitle:  How baby steps take you to somewhere you'd never dream of reaching
 date:   2020-04-28 18:02:00
 categories: development tips achievements